einatgruda/azure-docs/articles/cognitive-services/language-service/text-analytics-for-health/language-support.md

 ## Hosted API Service

-The hosted API service supports English language, model version 03-01-2022.
-Additional languages, English, Spanish, French, German Italian, Portuguese and Hebrew are supported with model version 2022-08-15-preview.
+Text analytics for health supports six languages in the hosted API: English, Spanish, French, German, Italian and Portuguese.
+Currently, only english is supported in GA models.
+The additional languages are supported in preview, for example using model version: 2023-04-15-preview.

 When structuring the API request, the relevant language tags must be added for these languages: